-This is why an increasing number of psychologists and therapists are recommending exercise to their patients.
+This is just another example of why an increasing number of psychologists and therapists are not only becoming aware of the connection between fitness and mental health, they are recommending exercise to their patients.
 Some are taking it a step further by offering walking therapy sessions and other creative treatment models that get mental health patients moving.
 If you ever want someone to open up and talk to you freely, you might consider taking them out for a long walk.

 You don’t need to be diagnosed with a serious mental health condition to benefit from improvements to your fitness level.
 There are a few critical benefits of exercise that can improve your daily life in valuable ways:

 It doesn’t matter how old you are, what you currently weigh, or how sedentary your lifestyle may be at this moment.
 It’s never too late to add moderate exercise into your daily life, increase your daily activity level, and make healthy changes in your diet.
 If you’re ready to start enjoying the mental benefits of exercise, reach out to others for support online or in your local community and family.
 Enjoy positive fitness and mental health at ANY age!